kevinlinxc/instagram-unfollow/README.md

 Instagram gets me to log in all over again on my phone too.

 Second, this script uses [Instagrapi](https://github.com/adw0rd/instagrapi) and assumes that that library is not malicious.
-It has a lot of stars and no user-submitted issues related to security or stolen accounts, so I think it's safe, but I'm not liable.
+It has a lot of stars and no user-submitted issues related to security or stolen accounts, so I think it's safe, but again, I'm not liable.

 ## How to use
 1. Install Python, e.g. [Python 3.11.4](https://www.python.org/downloads/release/python-3114/).
 Scroll down and